W3KM GenLog - Initial Use Instructions

 Step-by-step hints to evaluate GenLog

-.exe and select `Create shortcut`, then drag it to the desktop.
-Or see #25 below.
+and select `Create shortcut`, then drag that shortcut to the desktop.
+Or see #26 below.

-the Cabrillo, verify the log.
+writing the Cabrillo, verify the log.
 Change the Operator: field if necessary.
-GenLog changes
+GenLog

 changes the dash (or underscore) to a slash in the rest of the log.
+Click `Continue` to

 3. To start a new contest or logbook:

-new contest or general logging activity.
-Contests are in `groups` in the scrolling window
+contest or general logging activity.
+Contests are in `groups` in the scrolling window and

 contest name.
 Then click the Enter new file label or use the pull-down menu File